andraemon/CustomPaletteMod/README.md

-# Custom Controls For Downwell
+# Custom Palette Mod

-Downwell [Custom Controls Mod] repository.

-The mod itself can be found here https://github.com/nkrapivin/CustomControlsForDownwell/releases/latest
+Custom Palette Mod repository.

-UndertaleModLib by krzys-h and co.
+Credit to nkrapivin for the installer code, and to krzys-h and co. for UndertaleModLib.

-Have fun!!
+Thank you and enjoy!